DragonflyTV

-DragonflyTV is an Emmy-award winning science education television series produced by Twin Cities Public Television.
-The show aired on PBS Kids and PBS Kids Go! from January 19, 2002 to December 20, 2008.
+DragonflyTV (subtitled GPS: Going Places in Science for seasons 5–6, and Nano for season 7) is an American science education television series produced by Twin Cities Public Television.
+The show aired on PBS Kids from January 19, 2002, to December 20, 2008.
 It was aimed at ages 9–12.
 Seasons 1–4 were co-hosted by Michael Brandon Battle and Mariko Nakasone.
 Seasons 5–7 were hosted by Eric Artell and were produced in partnership with science museums.
 DragonflyTV was created in collaboration with Project Dragonfly at Miami University, which founded Dragonfly magazine, the first national magazine to feature children's investigations, experiments, and discoveries.
 DragonflyTV pioneered a "real kids, real science" approach to children's science television and led to the development of the SciGirls television series.
 DragonflyTV and SciGirls were funded in part by the National Science Foundation to provide a national forum for children's scientific investigations.
-Reruns of DragonflyTV aired on select PBS stations until 2010, and later in off-network syndication to allow commercial stations to meet federal E/I mandates.
+Reruns of DragonflyTV aired on select PBS stations until 2019, and later in off-network syndication to allow commercial stations to meet federal E/I mandates.